ISENBECK66/ML2023/Midterm_project/README.md

 ## GOAL : Predict heart attack

 This is my first ML project and I used a dataset to train a model with the goal of predic the heart attack probability.
-/nI find a dataset in kaggle for this pourpose :
+\nI find a dataset in kaggle for this pourpose :

 #### Dataset : https://www.kaggle.com/datasets/iamsouravbanerjee/heart-attack-prediction-dataset/data